Biography of William Blake

 Taught by his mother.
 In turn he taught his own sister and then his wife.
 Thought to have attended Henry Par’s drawing school in the Strand, London at the age of ten.
 Royal Academy Schools, London.

-1767: (4th August) Birth of his favourite brother, Robert.
+1767: Birth of his favourite brother, Robert on 4th August.
 It was around this time that he had his first vision of angels sitting in the trees as he walked across Peckham Rye.
+He enters Henry Pars drawing school at 101 The Strand.

-1769: William Blake began writing poems at the age of twelve.
+1769: William Blake begins writing poems at the age of twelve.

-1772: (4th August) Apprenticed to the engraver James Basire in Great Queen Street, Lincoln’s Inn Fields, London.
+1772: He is apprenticed to the engraver James Basire in Great Queen Street, Lincoln’s Inn Fields, London on 4th August.

-1774: Sent by Basire to make drawings of the old buildings such as Westminster Abbey.
+1774: Blake is sent by Basire to make drawings of the old buildings such as Westminster Abbey.

-1779: (8th October) Admitted to the Royal Academy Schools (then located at Somerset House) as an engraver.
+1779: He is admitted to the Royal Academy Schools on 8th October (then located at Somerset House) as an engraver.

-1780: William Blake exhibits for the first time at the Royal Academy of Arts.
-(6th June) Gets caught up in the mob liberating Newgate Prison during the Gordon Riots and is “borne aloft by the crowd”.
-Begins a series of engravings for the radical commercial publisher Joseph Johnson.
+1780: Blake exhibits for the first time at the Royal Academy of Arts. on the 6th June he gets caught up in the mob liberating Newgate Prison during the Gordon Riots and is “borne aloft by the crowd”.
+He begins a series of engravings for the radical commercial publisher Joseph Johnson.

-1782: Moves in with his wife at 23 Green street, Leicester Fields, London, not far from Sir Joshua Reynolds.
+1782: Blake’s brother Robert is also admitted to the Royal Academy Schools as an engraver.
+On 18th August he marries Catherine Boucher, a poor illiterate girl and daughter of a market gardener, at St. Mary’s Church, Battersea.
+He moves in with his new wife at 23 Green street, Leicester Fields, London, not far from Sir Joshua Reynolds.
 (The President of the Royal Academy).

-1783: Receives finance from John Flaxman and the Revd A.S.
+1783: He receives finance from John Flaxman and the Revd A.S.
 Mathew for the printing of “Poetical Sketches” although the work is not published.

-1784: William Blake’s father dies.
-Sets up a print shop with a former colleague at Basire’s although only two prints are published before the partnership dissolves.
+1784: Blake’s father dies and is buried on the 4th July.
+Blake sets up a print shop with a former colleague at Basire’s although only two prints are published before the partnership dissolves.

-1787: He looks after his youngest brother Robert during the final weeks before he dies of consumption.
+1787: He looks after his youngest brother Robert during the final weeks before he dies of consumption (Tuberculosis).

-1788: Produces first works using his method of relied-etched illuminated printing which idea he said came to him with a vision of his dead brother Robert.
+1788: He produces first works using his method of relied-etched illuminated printing which idea he said came to him with a vision of his dead brother Robert.

-1789: (13th April) William Blake and Catherine sign a declaration that they believe in the religious doctrines of Emanuel Swedenborg however he never actually joins the church and later goes on to attack its views in “The Marriage of Heaven and Hell.”
-Publishes the “Songs of Innocence.”
+1789: William Blake and Catherine sign a declaration on 13th April that they believe in the religious doctrines of Emanuel Swedenborg however he never actually joins the church and later goes on to attack its views in “The Marriage of Heaven and Hell.”
+He publishes the “Songs of Innocence.”

 1791: The first part of his “The French Revolution” is printed for Johnson but the whole project is quickly abandoned due to the political climate.
-Completes engravings for Mary Wollstonecraft’s book “Original Stories from Real Life.
+He completes engravings for Mary Wollstonecraft’s book “Original Stories from Real Life”.

 1792: Death of William Blake’s mother.

-1793: (10th October) His prospectus of engravings and illuminated books for sale is published.
+1793: His prospectus of engravings and illuminated books for sale is published on 10th October.

 1795: William Blake designs and produces his first large colour prints.
-Commissioned to illustrate Edward Young’s “Night Thoughts”.
+He is commissioned to illustrate Edward Young’s “Night Thoughts”.

-1797: Commissioned by Flaxman to illustrate Gray’s “Poems” for his wife.
+1797: Blake is commissioned by Flaxman to illustrate Thomas Gray’s “Poems” for his wife.

-1799: First work for Thomas Butts who was to become his most frequent and crucial patrons.
+1799: He completes his first work for Thomas Butts who was to become his most frequent and crucial patron.

-1800: (18th September) Moves to a cottage at Felpham, near Bognor Regis in West Sussex.
+1800: Blake moves to a cottage at Felpham, near Bognor Regis in West Sussex on 18th September.

-1807: Portrait of William Blake by Thomas Phillips is exhibited at the Royal Academy.
+1807: A portrait of William Blake by Thomas Phillips is exhibited at the Royal Academy in London.

-1808: Produces illustrations to Milton’s “Paradise Lost”.
-Completes “A Vision of the Last Judgment” for a commission by the Countess of Egremont.
+1808: He produces illustrations to John Milton’s “Paradise Lost”.
+He completes “A Vision of the Last Judgment” for a commission by the Countess of Egremont.

-1809: (May) Exhibition of his own work at 28 Broad Street in the house of James, his brother.
-Described in “The Examiner” by Robert Hunt as “an unfortunate lunatic”.
+1809: An exhibition is held of his own work at 28 Broad Street in the house of James, his brother, during May.
+He is described in “The Examiner” newspaper by Robert Hunt as “an unfortunate lunatic”.

 1810: His exhibition is extended to June.
 Stodhard’s rival painting about Geoffrey Chaucer and the Canterbury pilgrims causes a breach in their friendship.